ojalaw/knockout-embroidery-MP4/README.md

 CDN jsdeliver was used to serve static assets bootstrap and jquery to improve performance and reliability.

 [Google Fonts](https://fonts.google.com/)
-Used to import 'Ubuntu' font.
+Used to import 'Roboto Mono' font.

 [Font awesome](https://fontawesome.com/)
 Used to import icons on to the site to improve user experience.